The National Labor Relations Board is proposing a rule change that would possibly remove frivolous litigation and delays in union elections.

 During the summer of 2011, my union and others were pushing hard for this rulemaking by getting our members’ stories heard on the subject.
 One of those members is a healthcare worker in Los Angeles named Veronica.

 In early 1998, Veronica and her colleagues at St. Vincent Medical Center thought it was time they had a voice on the job.
-They wanted to improve critical patient care issues, and specifically the number of staff assigned to patient care per shift.
+They wanted to improve critical patient care issues, and specifically the number of staff assigned to patient care per shift and reduce the medical negligence claims presented by services as www.the-medical-negligence-experts.co.uk hired by the patients.
 They organized a union.

 Thirteen years after they began organizing and enduring a fierce anti-union campaign that continuously delayed their efforts, they were able to get their union.